city_hall

 Location

 The City of Boston Archives is located at 201 Rivermoor Street in West Roxbury, the southwest neighborhood of Boston.
-The City Archives is a co-tenant with the Boston Public Library Offsite Storage Center, Boston Planning and Development Agency Archives, the City Archaeology Program and the future EMS Training Center.
+The City Archives is a co-tenant with the Boston Public Library Offsite Storage Center, Boston Planning and Development Agency Archives, the City Archaeology Program and the EMS Training Center.
 The City Archives is accessible by public transportation (#36 bus from Forest Hills Station) and parking is available onsite.

 Hours